behnambagheri/fake-traffic/README.md

 ### Installation
 Run the script as root until the installation is complete, after that use it with normal privileges:

-`curl -L short.platonic.ir/ft -o fake-traffic && bash fake-traffic`
+`curl -L short.platonic.ir/ft -o fake-traffic | sudo bash fake-traffic`

 ---